Douglas Carswell: Political career

 At the 2001 general election, Carswell contested Sedgefield, the constituency of Prime Minister Tony Blair, as the Conservative candidate.
-Blair's majority fell by 7,430 votes with Carswell effecting a swing of 4.7% to the Conservatives compared to 1997, against a national swing of 1.8%.
+Blair's majority fell by 7,430 votes with Carswell effecting a swing of 4.7% to the Conservatives compared with 1997, against a national swing of 1.8%.
 In the months before the 2005 general election, Carswell worked in the Conservative Party's Policy Unit, then run by David Cameron.

 Member of Parliament

 First parliamentary term (2005–10)

 Carswell was elected to the House of Commons at the 2005 general election for the constituency of Harwich, defeating Ivan Henderson, the sitting Labour Member of Parliament (MP), by 920 votes.
 He made his maiden speech on 28 June 2005 in the debate on the Identity Cards Bill.
 He was a member of Conservative Friends of Israel.
 He served on the House of Commons' Education Select Committee and the Public Accounts Committee.

 In 2008, he took part in an Armed Forces Parliamentary Scheme trip to Afghanistan, after which he called for more resources to be allocated to British troops serving there.

 In December 2009, Carswell tabled a Bill in the House of Commons calling for a public referendum on Britain's membership of the European Union (EU).
 The Daily Telegraph nominated him a Briton of the Year 2009, and Spectator readers voted him their choice as Parliamentarian of the Year in the same year.
 In February 2010, he asked Gus O'Donnell to suspend Cabinet meetings held outside London, when it was found that the government was using them to host Labour Party events in marginal seats.